sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 A use case for the behavioural logs from the previous technique is to use them for automated reverse engineering that learns a model of the SUT.
 This model can then be used for, e.g. *Dynamic validation*, and/or to *guide path exploration* for better code coverage.

 For example, [TABOR](https://dl.acm.org/doi/abs/10.1145/3196494.3196546) learns a model of a water treatment plant in order to detect attacks.
-They learn an automata representing the _normal behaviour_ of the various sensors present in the plant.
-Anomalous incoming events that deviate from the normal models raise an alert.
+They learn an automaton representing the _normal behaviour_ of the various sensors present in the plant.
+Anomalous incoming events that deviate from the normal model raise alerts.

 ### Fuzzing